Russia default flag

 The notification must be submitted to an executive body of the Russian territorial subdivision or a local self-governance body 10-15 days before the event.
 The only exceptions are that notifications for group pickets may be submitted up to 3 days in advance, while notifications are not needed at all for individual pickets.

 The authorized body is obligated to confirm the date, time, and receipt of the notification, but is otherwise not obligated to reply.
 The authorities may propose a change in time or place within three days of receiving the notification.
-Organizers must inform the body whether it accepts the changes at least three days before the event date.
-However, refusal to accept the proposed changed is illegal, thus rendering the opportunity for appeal useless.
+Organizers must inform the body whether they accept the changes at least three days before the event date.
+However, refusal to accept the proposed changes is treated as rendering the event unlawful in practice, thus limiting the effectiveness of appeal.

 Time, Place, and Manner Restrictions